ashgonzales/beethoven-and-co/README.md

 ## Project Description

-Lovingly made for fellow explorers.
-Whether one is planning a day-long hike or observing celestial objects at night, we find that there is an optimal time for most outdoor activities.
-This application allows users to track twilight timings, as well as sun and moon parameters for a given date and location.
+Lovingly made for my fellow stargazers.
+This application allows users to track twilight timings, as well as sun and moon parameters for a given date and location for optimal stargazing events.

 ## API and Data Sample